dfornis/dfornis/content/post/predicting-search-data/index.md

 The patterns at index > 18 or so didn't look like a white noise-process.
 This shows up in the ACF plot as well, even though the spikes aren't significant.
 The takeaway is that modeling the residuals as an ARIMA-process might prove useful.
 ![TSLM residuals](tslm_residuals_plot.png)

-Fitting the ARIMAX-model:
+Fitting the ARIMAX-model below.
+Evaluating the residuals, they looked more like a stationary white noise process.
+No significant spikes.

 ![ARIMAX residuals](arimax_residuals_plot.png)
-Evaluating the ARIMAX-residuals, they looked more like a stationary white noise process.
-No significant spikes.

 Plotting the models and forecasts produced with Fable:
 ```